 Diving Into Influences

 Okay, I’m totally kidding about that last name.
-I wanted to see if you were still playing attention.
+I wanted to see if you were still paying attention.

 Anyway, I never mastered the alternate/sweep picking dexterity pushed forward by speedster guys such Yngwie, et al., so my own playing output was a sloppy combination of hyper-pentatonic/hard rock lead players like Van Halen and thrashy rhythm kings such as James Hetfield of Metallica.